 My research interests have centered on curvature and topology of submanifolds in Euclidean space, and the theory of minimal surfaces in Riemannian manifolds.

-In my earliest research, I studied submanifolds of constant negative curvature in Euclidean space using Cartan's theory of exteriorly orthogonal forms; see the 1972 Pacific J. Math. article,
+In my earliest research, I studied submanifolds of constant negative curvature in Euclidean space using Cartan's theory of exteriorly orthogonal forms.
+The 1972 Pacific J. Math. article,